RinalinDS/portfolio/README.md

     title Timeline of this project
     April 2022 : Built first iteration
-    October 2023 : Improved code base keeping structure from 2022 Mart 2024 : Added new project
+    October 2023 : Improved code base keeping structure from 2022 Mart 2024 : Added new project and skills

 ```